Our Commitment to Diversity, Equity, and Inclusion

 Respect in Action Our Commitment to Diversity, Equity, and Inclusion

 At McLean we work hard to ensure that diversity, equity, and inclusion are more than just add-ons.
 We make sure, instead, that they are interwoven within the fabric of our community.
 The work isn’t always easy, but at McLean, we don’t shy away from what is hard.
-As a result, our students develop crucial appreciation for all people and cultures, a commitment to social justice, and a moral compass to guide them through their lives.
+Our goal is that our students develop an appreciation for all people and cultures, a commitment to social justice, and a moral compass to guide them through their lives.
 As educators, we have a responsibility to foster a generation of young people who are informed, engaged, compassionate, and responsible.
 We are and always have been about self-reflected learning and accountability, not just for the students in our classroom, but also for ourselves as a faculty and staff, and our School as a whole.

 Our many efforts include:

 Our expert teachers employ a “windows and mirrors” pedagogy to reflect, reveal, and ensure that our students see their own and others’ lives, interests, histories, and perspectives represented in our curriculum.
 What they learn in the classroom impacts their life outside of the classroom.
 It’s our expectation that all teachers look critically at their curriculum, topics of study, text assigned, and assessments, to ensure that in an age-appropriate manner topics related to diversity, equity, and inclusion are awarded the space and representation they deserve